mono300genuine/87-template/README.md

 Your work will be mainly in the Scenes files.
 There you can create the video with remotion

+## Music

+We don't need to implement the Music / Audio

 ## Consts

 We have WIDTH & HEIGHT instead of using the useVideoConfig()

 ### Backgrounds

-You can define a new background like this:
+You create a new background like this:

 ```tsx
 export const ImageBackground = defineBackground({